-In delivering our program of work against the key activities outlined in table 1 below, the Seacare Authority will be focussing on the following during 2022-23:
+In delivering our program of work against the key activities outlined in table 1 below, the Seacare Authority will be focussing on the following during 2023-24:

-- Ensuring that the relevant Minister is sufficiently informed of the current and anticipated challenges facing the scheme. - Reviewing, with assistance from Comcare, the Seacare Guide to the Assessment of the Degree of Permanent Impairment, due to sunset on 1 April 2023. - Providing support, as required, to the Attorney-General's Department's review of the Seacare scheme. - Working with employers in the Seacare scheme to ensure that they are complying with their legislative obligations and undertaking better practice injury management and return to work practices. - Engaging with relevant governments and other bodies to optimally manage physical and psychological risks to seafarers from pandemic or other risks.
+- Ensuring the sustainability/viability of the Fund. - Ensuring that the relevant Minister is sufficiently informed of the current and anticipated challenges facing the scheme. - Implementing, as required, any outcomes from the Department of Employment and Workplace Relations' review of the Seacare scheme. - Working with employers in the Seacare scheme to ensure that they are complying with their legislative obligations and undertaking better practice injury management and return to work practices. - Engaging with relevant governments and other bodies to optimally manage physical and psychological risks to seafarers from pandemic or other risks.